nasa/astrobee/doc/general_documentation/public_data.md

 to generate a movie for NASA imagery release review.

 TODO: Test and provide a detailed example with an Astrobee bag.

+## Potential issues

+TODO: Discuss how to handle older bags that include messages with outdated message definitions, where the message type has changed in the latest software version.
+For example, a new field may have been added to the message type, but messages in the older bag don't include it.
+A relevant resource: [rosbag migration](http://wiki.ros.org/rosbag/migration).
+In some cases, rather than migrating the bag, it might be easier to revert the installed version of the Astrobee flight software to the version that was used to record the bag file?

+TODO: Discuss issues involved in joining different message types based on timestamp, and the possibility of clock skew between multiple Astrobee processors.